-What is an origination fee?
+What is an origination loan fee?

-Let us figure out what it is.
+Let us figure out what it is?

 source - pexels.com

-The process of an origination fee is complicated as it is usually determined after the loan has been approved, agreed upon by the borrower and signed for which is when it is charged and on upfront when the loan application is submitted.
+The process of an origination fee is complicated as it is usually determined after the loan has been approved, agreed upon by the borrower.
+The way origination fees are charged differs from lender to lender as the policies differ.

-So in this way, the origination fee of $300 dollars which is 2% of $15,000 is taken and added to your principal to make a total payable principal of $15,300.
+So in this way, the origination fee of 300 dollars which is 2% of $15,000 is taken and added to your principal to make a total payable principal of $15,300.